Yedomon/R/README.md

 I discovered IdeoViz a greta too to plot in linear way the density or any genomic variable.
 But the question is how to do it?

-We need basiccally three major steps
+We need basiccally four major steps

 ### Step 1: Installation